cheind/sympy-nondim/README.md

 The method implemented in this library is based on the Buckingham-Pi theorem and the Rayleigh algorithm as explained in (Szirtes 2007).
 The method implemented here frames the problem in linear algebra terms, see [buckpi.py](nondim/buckpi.py) for details.

+In case you are interested in solving for particular dimensions you might be interested in [py-dimensional-analysis](https://github.com/cheind/py-dimensional-analysis).

 ## References

 <div id="refs" class="references csl-bib-body hanging-indent">